-In all cases the report must be submitted to the HSE by the Line Manager or the Contract Management Officer or the - Corporate Health and Safety Officer
+In all cases the report must be submitted to the HSE by the Line Manager or the Contract Management Officer or in exceptional cases the - Corporate Health and Safety Officer.

-Please also see the Accident and Incident Reporting Procedure and Guidance for further information.
-This can be found on the Council's intranet.
+Please also see the Accident and Incident Reporting Procedure and Guidance and flow chart for further information.
+This can be found on the StaffNet Here and Here